KDE/digikam-doc/post_processing/html_gallery.rst

 .. figure:: images/html_gallery_page2.webp

 Launching the tool from within digiKam displays a view to select the contents to export: from current items selection, or from a list of albums.
 The Albums selection mode allows you to select items from Albums that you want to export to HTML.
 Just check the respective Albums displayed with hierarchical nesting.
-On the next tree tabs Tags, Searches, and Labels you can refine your selection using tags, labels, or previous search results in digiKam.
+On the next three tabs Tags, Searches, and Labels you can refine your selection using tags, labels, or previous search results in digiKam.

 .. figure:: images/html_gallery_page3.webp